 The Bible also contains references to witches, witchcraft, and sorcery. (eg. 1Sam.
 28)

-The Bible also describes fantastic creatures (eg. Ezek.
-1-2; Book of Revelation) these include flying dragons, half scorpion-half humans, beasts with multiple faces including that of a man, seraphim, cherabim, and “beasts” that arise from the sea (Dan.
+- The Bible also describes fantastic creatures (eg. Ezek.
+1-2; Book of Revelation) these include flying dragons, half scorpion-half humans, beasts with multiple faces including that of a man, seraphim, cherubim, and “beasts” that arise from the sea (Dan.
 8; Rev. 13).

 Perhaps this is to be distinguished from “bad” fantasy stories where evil creatures interact in our world and their evil actions are justified as reasonable.
 CS Lewis does not do this.